 If you’re eating with food allergies, you know that it requires more cooking and baking from scratch.
 Planning allergy free meals ahead of time can really minimize stress and maximize your grocery dollars.

 Are you ready to answer that age old question, “What’s for dinner?”

 A well planned meal is well balanced and provides a variety of foods in order to get a variety of nutrients.
 A good guide for planning balanced meals is MyPlate, the latest nutrition guide from the USDA (it replaced MyPyramid).

 As you can see, MyPlate has several different sections.
 Each one represents the different food groups that should be incorporated into your meals.
 They are:

 Not all meals are going to have a fruit or a vegetable.
-Many people don't have vegetables at breakfast and often don't have a fruit with dinner.
+Many people don’t have vegetables at breakfast and often don’t have a fruit with dinner.
 However, at breakfast, you could easily have two fruits (for example, dried fruit in your oatmeal and a glass of orange juice).
-And at dinner, you could easily have two servings of vegetables (a baked potato topped with broccoli).
-What matters is that, over the course of the day, you're getting a fruit and/or vegetable at each meal.
+And at dinner, you could easily have two servings of vegetables (a salad and a serving of broccoli).
+What matters is that, over the course of the day, you’re getting a fruit and/or vegetable at each meal.

 To read more about what foods are in each group, serving sizes and recipe ideas, go to choosemyplate.gov.